GilsonLabUCSD/APR/APR_User_Manual.md

 The APR input file can be named by the users and should be indicated by the flag "-i" in the command line.
 A template of the APR input file, apr.in, is available in the APR package.
 Comments starting with a semicolon in this file will not be parsed.
 The values of the options are case sensitive (except for YES, NO, ON and OFF) while the options themselves are not.
 Not providing options or simply leaving the values blank may not cause abortion of the program, but it will likely cause unexpected consequences.
 Therefore, it is strongly recommended to specify all the listed options as instructed in the template file.
-Options and values are seperated with an equal sign (" = ").
+Options and values are separated with an equal sign (" = ").
 The spaces before and after the equal sign are not mandatory.
 On the other hand, some options contain underscores (" _ ") to make sure that they are parsed as continuous strings.
 Please do not replace them with spaces or hyphens.

 Options are explained below in details.

 ### Amber16 <YES/NO> ###
-The 1.1 APR version is closely coupled with the Amber suite of program.
-This option is to specify the version of Amber installed in the computing environment.
+The current APR workflow is closely coupled with the Amber suite of programs.
+This option is to indicate the version of Amber installed in the computing environment.
-The reason to distinguish different versions is that the tleap module in Amber16 uses slightly different format from that in older versions of Amber.
+The reason to distinguish different versions is that the tleap module in Amber16 uses slightly different syntax from that in older versions of Amber.

-If Amber16 will be used, use YES; otherwise use NO.
+If Amber16 was installed, put YES; otherwise put NO.

 ### HMR <YES/NO> ###
-This option is to specify whether hydrogen mass repartitioning will be used to accelerate the MD simulations for both of the equilibration and production phases.
+This option is to indicate whether the hydrogen mass repartitioning is intended to be used in accelerating MD simulations for the equilibration and the production phases.
-If HMR is used, remember to specify relatively large stepsizes (e.g. 4 fs) for the dt and eq_dt options (see below).
+If HMR is used, remember to use relatively large step sizes (e.g. 4 fs) for the dt and eq_dt options (see below).
 The HMR feature requires the installation of the Amber built-in or the stand-alone version of parmEd.

 For more details for the HMR technique, please read: Hopkins, Chad W., et al. "Long-time-step molecular dynamics through hydrogen mass repartitioning."
 Journal of chemical theory and computation 11.4 (2015): 1864-1874.

 ### exe_path \<'pmemd.cuda','mpirun -np 12 pmemd.MPI', 'pmemd', 'sander'...> ###
-Executables to run MD simulations, depending on how the computing environment was set up.
+Executables to run MD simulations, depending on your computing environment.

 ### temperature \<float> ###
 The same temperature will be used for equilibration, production and data analysis.

 ### perturb <YES/NO> ###
 GAFF (general Amber force field) will be used to parameterize small molecules.
 This option allows the users to run MD with perturbed GAFF parameters.
-Right now only the feature of perturbing
+Currently only the feature of perturbing
-LJ parameters (radius and epsilon) is supported.
-If the value of this option is specified as YES, new parameters need to be listed in a file named new_parameters.dat and saved in
+LJ parameters (radius and epsilon) is available.
+If the value of this option is specified as YES, new parameters need to be listed in a file named new_parameters.dat and saved in the
 ./APR/setup/param_files directory.
-A template file of new_parameters.dat is provided in the package.
-This feature also requires the installation of the Amber built-in or the stand-alone version of parmEd.
+A template file, new_parameters.dat is available in the package.
+This feature also requires the installation of the Amber built-in or the stand-alone version of ParmEd (http://parmed.github.io/ParmEd/html/index.html).

 ### attach_list \<a python list of float values> ###
 The number of windows in the attach phase is equal to the number of elements in the attach_list option.
-The value indicates the weight (%) of restraints imposed on the ligand atoms in each umbrellla sampling window.
+The value of each element indicates the weight (%) of restraints imposed on the ligand atoms in each umbrella sampling window, which will be printed out in the first line of the disang.rest file, after the keyword "Weight".

 ### translate_list \<a python list of float values> ###
-The number of windows in the pulling phase is determined by the length of the translate_list option.
-Each value in translate_list indicates the distance between the ligand and its original position.
+The number of windows in the pulling phase is equal to the number of elements in the translate_list option.
+The value of each element defines the how far the ligand will be pulled away relative to its original position in each umbrella sampling window, which will printed out in the first line of the disang.rest file, after the keyword "TransDist".

-It is OK to write the list in multiple lines as long as it is wrapped by brackets.
+It is OK to write the list into multiple lines as long as it is wrapped by brackets.

 ### distance_force \<float> ###
 Force constant for the distance restraints imposed on the receptor and ligand atoms, in the unit of kcal/mol/Angstrom**2.
 This is only for the translational and rotational restraints.
-The force constant of conformational restraints (if any) is speficied seperately by the option of jacks_force.
+The force constant of conformational restraints (if any) is specified separately using the jacks_force option.

 ### angle_force \<float> ###
 Force constant for the angle and torsion restraints imposed on the receptor and ligand atoms.
 The unit is kcal/mol/rad**2.
 This is only for the translational and rotational restraints.
-The angle and torsion restraints are currently not supported in the conformational restraints (only distance restraints).
+The angle and torsion restraints are currently not supported for the conformational restraints (distance restraints only).

 ### water_model \<string> ###
 This option supports all the water models available in Amber: TIP3P, TIP4P, TIP4PEW, TIP5P, OPC etc.

 ### waters \<int> ###
-The exact number of water molecules in the simulation box of each window.
-The APR method requires the simulation box in every umbrella sampling window having exactly the same number of water molecules.
-To achieve this, the solvation module in APR uses an iterative approach to build the simulation box which gradually narrows the difference between the added water and the desired number of water.
+The target value of water molecules to be added to the simulation box in each window.
+The tleap program in Amber does not provide the feature of solvating a system with a fixed number of water molecules.
+To add the same number of water molecules to the simulation box in each window, the APR solvation module adopts an iterative approach which will gradually reduce the difference between the amount of added water and the target value.

 ### warning <YES/NO> ###
-An estimation is made in each unbrella sampling window based on the size of the system about how many water molecules are needed to solvate the system.
-A warning message can be printed out if the difference between the estimated number and the number requested by the user (via the option waters) is larger than 500.
-Use yes to turn this warning on, and no to turn it off if the users are certain about their choices.
+Estimations can be made in each umbrella sampling window based on the size of the system about how many water molecules are needed to solvate the system.
+A warning message can be printed out if the difference between the estimated number and target value (via the option waters) is larger than 500.
+Put yes to turn this warning on, and no to turn it off if the users are certain about their choices.

 ### neutralizing_cation \<string> ###
 The type of cations used for neutralization.
-Anything that works for tleap in Amber should work here.
-The number of the neutralizing cations is determined automatically.
-For instance, if the system has a net negative charge of 10, a totally of 10 neutralizing cations (assuming monovalent) will be added during the solvation process and neutralizing anions will not be added
-(see below).
-Neutralizing cations will not be added to a positively charged system.
-It is okay to leave the option blank in that case, but the option should not matter anyway.
+Any ion name that can be recognized by tleap should work here.
+The number of the neutralizing cations will be determined automatically, therefore there is no need to specify it here.
+For instance, if the system has a net negative charge of 10, a totally of 10 neutralizing cations (assuming monovalent) will be added during the solvation process, and neutralizing anions will not be added (see below).
+For positively charged systems, neutralizing cations will not be added, so it is okay to leave the default value (Na+) there, or just simply make a blank option.

 ### neutralizing_anion	\<string> ###
 The type of anions used for neutralization.
-Similarly, the number of the neutralizing cations is determined automatically.
-Neutralizing anions will not be added to a negatively-charged system.
+Similarly, the number of the neutralizing cations will be determined automatically.
+Neutralizing anions will not be added to negatively charged systems.

 ### cations \<string> ###
 This option is for adding extra cations on top of the neutralizing ones.
 If not needed, specify the number of cations (via the option number_cations) as 0.